serge123/disk-to-image-image-to-disk/README.md

     It is recommended to shrink partitions before to start backup.
     Shrinking disk partitions might significantly reduce time to backup disk.
     It can be used any Linux live CD/USB storage to run scripts.
-    RAW output files like *-sda1.raw and *-sda2.raw (see example below, it needs to unpack) can be mounted with Linux mount utility.
+    RAW output files like *-sda1.raw and *-sda2.raw can be mounted with Linux mount utility.
+    It needs to unpack files with:

+                gunzip *-sda1.raw.gz
+                gunzip *-sda2.raw.gz
+                                        before mounting, see below example for details.

 Scripts: